brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ### Breathing Bubble / Cap of Water Breathing / Cloak of the Manta Ray

-These three items all allow you to breathe underwater.
-There are spells and potions that will do the same, but unless you’re in an aquatic campaign that goes underwater frequently, you may not have those readily available to you.
+These three items allow you to breathe underwater.
+Some spells and potions will do the same, but unless you’re in an aquatic campaign that goes underwater frequently, you may not have those readily available to you.
 Having any of these magic items with you will enable you to jump into the water without worrying about drowning.

 Note that a Cap of Water Breathing is replicable by a 2nd-level Artificer, and a Cloak of the Manta Ray is replicable by a 6th-level Artificer.